TheHolyWaffle/TeamSpeak-3-Java-API/README.md

 ## Getting Started

-First of all, you can always download the latest release [here](../../releases/latest).
-And add it to the buildpath of your project.
+First of all, you can always download the latest release [here](../../releases/latest) and add it to the buildpath of your project.
+Or you can also just download the sourcecode and put it in your project's source folder.

 All functionality is contained in the [TS3Api](src/com/github/theholywaffle/teamspeak3/TS3Api.java) object.